vuejs-templates/browserify/README.md

 > A full-featured Browserify + `vueify` setup with hot-reload, linting & unit testing.

 > This template is Vue 2.0 compatible.
-For Vue 1.x please look at `1.0` branch.
+For Vue 1.x use this command: `vue init browserify#1.0 my-project`

 ### Usage